 - A competitive weekly stipend for eleven weeks

-- Round-trip airfare to Boulder, CO
+- Round-trip airfare to research location

 - Ground transportation stipend

-- A shared (dorm-style) furnished apartment at no cost at Bear Creek Apartments
+- A shared (dorm-style) furnished apartment

 - A research experience in the solid earth geosciences